PaulRBerg/prb-math/README.md

 [license-badge]: https://img.shields.io/badge/License-MIT-blue.svg

 **Solidity library for advanced fixed-point math** that operates with signed 59.18-decimal fixed-point and unsigned 60.18-decimal fixed-point numbers.
-The name of the number format is due to the integer part having up to 59/60 decimals and the fractional part having up to 18 decimals.
+The name of the number format comes from the integer part having up to 59 digits for signed numbers and 60 digits for unsigned numbers, while the fractional part has up to 18 decimals.
 The numbers are bound by the minimum and the maximum values permitted by the Solidity types int256 and uint256.

 - Operates with signed and unsigned denary fixed-point numbers, with 18 trailing decimals
 - Offers advanced math functions like logarithms, exponentials, powers and square roots